-- 1. The course(s) offered for transfer must be taken at an accredited institution, and these courses must appear on official transcripts from the institution. - 2.
-The course(s) must be comparable in academic quality to DigiPen Europe-Bilbao courses; transfer credit will be denied for courses not meeting this standard.
-Accordingly, current students are strongly urged to seek transfer approval from their advisor and the Office of the Administration prior to enrollment in any course for which transfer approval might be sought. - 3.
-Transfer credit will be considered for courses in which the grade of "B-" or better (or the numeric equivalent) is recorded. - 4.
-Courses transferred to a student's major may also require a validation examination in order to be accepted. - 5.
-"Credit" or "Pass" grades will not be accepted for transfer.
+- 1. The course(s) offered for transfer must be taken at an accredited institution, approved by the regulatory authority which oversees the educational system in the country where the institution is located.
+These courses must appear on official transcripts from the institution.
+The final decision regarding the transferability of credits rests with DigiPen. - 2.
+The course(s) must be comparable in outcomes, competencies, and academic quality to DigiPen courses; transfer credit will be denied for courses not meeting this standard. - 3.
+Transfer credit will be considered for courses in which the grade of "B-" or better is recorded. - 4.
+Courses will be considered only if taken and passed within the last 10 years. - 5.
+Courses considered for transfer to a student's major are subject to review by academic department offices and may require a validation examination, portfolio review, and/or additional documentation to be approved.